bowty14/code-review2/README.md

 ## Known Bugs

+_Update to application on 4/5/2020 will fix a bug that would pile results on top of one another and would insert the user name over and over again.
-_One bug that I have come across is that if you submit your answers youll get that result and if you change your answers before reloading the page it will display another result without hiding the first result._
+          Fixed(One bug that I have come across is that if you submit your answers youll get that result and if you change your answers before reloading the page it will display another result without hiding the first result.)_

 ## Support and contact details